Chun-Yang/leetcode/README.md

     for this stock problem, a transation consists of a buy and a sell actions which come in sequence.
 We should consider them saparately
+127. Word Ladder
+  - we can use the length of a string and alphabet to iterate